nextgis/docs_toolbox/source/eraser.rst

-Erase overlapping areas from the layer
+Erase overlapping areas from layer
 ======================================

 Erases parts of polygonal features, overlapping with geometries from another layer.